CBAM

 How does CBAM work?

+Until the end of 2025, importers or their representatives are only required to report the actual emissions of carbon-intensive goods.
 From January 2026, importers will be required to purchase a corresponding number of CBAM certificates for importing carbon-intensive goods.
 The number of certificates will depend on:

 1. The quantity of imported goods